thovin/Ultimate-Audiobooks/README.md

     - Rename book files according to the input template
     - **NOTE: This feature has not been implemented**
     - NOTE: even if this flag is not passed, numbers will still appended to filenames as needed to prevent overwriting existing book files in the destination
-- Recursively fetch books (-RF, --recurseFetch) // arguments = N/A, default = false, REQUIRED/EXCLUSIVE
+- Recursively fetch books (-RF, --recurseFetch) // arguments = N/A, default = false, EXCLUSIVE
     - Recursively traverse input folder and all subfolders, processing all audio files as books.
-    - NOTE: recursive fetch, combine, and preserve are <ins>exclusive and required.</ins> One and only one must be selected!
+    - NOTE: recursive fetch, combine, and preserve are <ins>exclusive.</ins> Only one must be selected!
+If none are selected only books in the root directory will be processed; all subdirectories will be ignored.
-- Recursively combine chapter books (-RC, --recurseCombine) // arguments = N/A, default = false, REQUIRED/EXCLUSIVE
+- Recursively combine chapter books (-RC, --recurseCombine) // arguments = N/A, default = false, EXCLUSIVE
     - Recursively traverse subfolders of input, combining all audio files in a given directory.
 Combination algorithm will sort books based on track number in metadata if available, and numerical values in the filename if not.
     - NOTE: input folder itself is ignored in this operation
     - NOTE: if **convert** is not passed, the filetype of the combined book will be that of the chapters
     - NOTE: solitary files will be processed without any combination operation, allowing this to work on a mixed library of whole and chapter books in separate directories.
 However, **whole books found in the same directory will be combined.**
-    - NOTE: recursive fetch, combine, and preserve are <ins>exclusive and required.</ins> One and only one must be selected!
+    - NOTE: recursive fetch, combine, and preserve are <ins>exclusive.</ins> Only one must be selected!
+If none are selected only books in the root directory will be processed; all subdirectories will be ignored.
     - **NOTE: This feature is** **partially implemented.
 Results may vary!**
-- Recursively preserve chapter books (-RP, --recursePreserve) // arguments = N/A, default = false, REQUIRED/EXCLUSIVE
+- Recursively preserve chapter books (-RP, --recursePreserve) // arguments = N/A, default = false, EXCLUSIVE
     - Recursively traverse subfolders of input, processing all files in a directory as if they are the chapters of a book.
 This will NOT combine the files.
-    - NOTE: recursive fetch, combine, and preserve are <ins>exclusive and required.</ins> One and only one must be selected!
+    - NOTE: recursive fetch, combine, and preserve are <ins>exclusive.</ins> Only one must be selected!
+If none are selected only books in the root directory will be processed; all subdirectories will be ignored.
     - <ins>NOTE: because the chapters are not combined, it is strongly recommended to use **fetch!**</ins> If **fetch** is not called, all chapter files will end up lumped together in the output folder.
 This behavior will likely be corrected in future through use of **rename**.
     - **NOTE: this feature has not been implemented**
 - Save settings (-S, --save) // arguments = N/A, default = false